Recent Searches

 Sophomore Year

-• Go on your study abroad, REU, internship, or summer of service, or continue planning for it.
+• Go on your study abroad, NSE, REU, or internship or continue planning for them

-• If interested, apply for Departmental Honors in the spring semester.
+• If interested, apply for Departmental Honors in spring semester

 • Look for scholarships and apply!